Blogger Logo

 Blogger Logo 2013-2016

 For the next three years, the site chose a simplified version of the individual mark.
-That is, the developers removed the 3D effect from it, leaving the flat modification.
-The need for it arose due to the massive distribution of various media on the electronic market.
-Therefore, the company wanted the icon to display correctly on them, regardless of the type and size of the screen.
-The color of the emblem has also changed: from a rich orange, it has become a light one.
+That is, the developers removed the 3D effect, leaving a flat modification.
+The need for it arose from the massive distribution of various media across the electronic market.
+Therefore, the company wanted the icon to display correctly on all screens, regardless of screen type or size.
+The color of the emblem has also changed: from a rich orange to a light one.

 2016 – today